 - Mom, Dad alone with baby and together

-Once photos are done siblings (and parents) can go watch tv or leave with a parent and escape the heat!
+Once photos are done siblings can go watch tv while we get parent shots!
 Use this time to sit back and relax.
 There are only a few times that I need parents help or to be my “assistant” on a shot.

 Relax, Relax, Relax